ewinnington/remote-pull-runner/context.md

 Don't give up.

-Do basics first, design work last.
+Spend some time on design work now the basic functionality is in place.